 An important announcement in the Budget for employers to note was the decision to delay by a further year the introduction of employer Class 1A NICs on termination payments over £30,000, until April 2020.
-There will also be changes to … Continue reading

 Despite clear rules requiring both employers and employees to contribute to state social insurance schemes, many companies still remain in breach.
 In a crackdown intended to increase compliance, the tax authority will now be overseeing social insurance contributions.

 On 18 May 2018, HMRC published a consultation document entitled “Off-payroll working in the private sector” with the aim of tackling what it perceives as high levels of non-compliance in the private sector with the existing off-payroll working regime (HMRC predicts the costs of such non-compliance will reach £1.2 billion in 2022/23 if this issue is not dealt with).